 have acquired a thicker coating while it was not yet immersed in the

-colloid.
-The dark stain of the colloid could possibly be due to the
+settled suspension.
+The dark stain of the suspension could possibly be

 decay products of microbes living in the water.

-dark colloid stopped.
-The colloid solidified and became the lowest
+dark suspension stopped.
+It solidified and became the lower

 (12) Again with slight supersaturation, the process described in (9)

 repeated itself in the cavity of reduced size.
-The white lining and
+The whitish lining and

 coatings are obviously much thicker this time.